kstep/graphicsmagick/www/programming.rst

 `C Core`_       C language API for the lowest-level core programming interface.
 `C Wand`_       C language API for the mid-level Wand API programming interface.
 `C++`_          Magick++ provides an abstract object-oriented C++ interface.
-'Lua'_          The gm.Image API provides an interface to GraphicsMagick's Wand API.
+`Lua`_          The gm.Image API provides an interface to GraphicsMagick's Wand API.
 `node.js`_	Graphicsmagick for node.js provides server-side support for
                 Javascript programming with node.js.
 PHP_		Gmagick provides a small and fast extension for PHP.